Blott0/tc3/README.md

 - add component for selecting and displaying data over selected period
 - import graph module and compose graphs

+## comments

+- the links to station overview and detail graphs trigger no-cors restriciton, need some other way to reach those components without entering url manually

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: